ELITEv5/SunPLS/README.md

-# ☀️ SunPLS — Autonomous Stable Asset (Experimental)
+# ☀️ SunPLS — Autonomous Ownerless Immutable (Experimental)

-SunPLS is an experimental **autonomous stable asset protocol** built for PulseChain.
+SunPLS is an experimental **autonomous monetary asset protocol** built for PulseChain.

 The system combines: